 For complaints of sex-based misconduct that involve a College employee as the respondent, investigatory and disciplinary procedures required by any applicable collective bargaining agreement will apply in addition to these Procedures.

-The Vice President for Student Services implements student disciplinary procedures that may be required either in addition to or in lieu of these Procedures, in accordance with Board Policy 07.27.01.
+The Chair of Counseling and Student Conduct implements student disciplinary procedures that may be required either in addition to, or in lieu of, these Procedures, in accordance with Board Policy 07.28.01.

 *Indicates Confidential Advisors, as defined in Appendix A.